Natural caregiving at home can be isolating. Alone with your loved one, it’s easy to lose connection to the neighbourhood and the supports in it.

 Community centres are the caregiver’s best friend.
-At my local centre, there are programs such as post-stroke aqua-rehab and zumba gold (for older people).
-There’s an autism employment support and education program that trains (and pays) young adults with developmental disabilities to clean lunch tables and water plants.
+There may be programs such as post-stroke aqua-rehab and zumba gold (for older people).
+There may be an autism employment support and education program that trains (and pays) young adults with developmental disabilities to clean lunch tables and water plants.

 If your personal financial resources are limited, ask if they offer subsidies for membership (the YMCA offers this type of help).

 Places of worship